 The important thing to remember is that this is primarily a gift shop.
 But the owners have added a few other aspects to it to make it more attractive to families with small children.
 The first is a restaurant.
 We had an unexpected stop here (as you’ll notice when you drive by, the place cries out for you to stop.
 We drove by 4 times in and out of Zion, each time saying, “We’ve GOT to stop there.”) so we didn’t eat, but the food seemed reasonably priced at around $6-$8 per person.
 It looked to be primarily burgers and fries.

 The reason we stopped was to check out the mini-petting zoo and old west village that can be seen from the road.
-It costs $1 per person to visit this section of the fort, and you can purchase three carrots for a dollar (Hint: we broke our carrots into three pieces so we got the most out of our feeding time).
-We spent all of $7 because our 3 boys wanted to feed the animals a second time.
+It costs $2 per person to visit this section of the fort, and you can purchase three carrots for a dollar (Hint: we broke our carrots into three pieces so we got the most out of our feeding time).
+We spent a few extra dollars on carrots because our 3 boys wanted to feed the animals a second time.
 There are several llamas, a few deer, some donkeys, and a hilarious pony that kicks the metal fence loudly if he sees you’ve got a carrot in your hand.
 Our boys loved feeding the carrots to the animals, even though they were a bit timid.

 Next to the petting zoo is a group of small buildings with facades.
 There is a bank, a jail, a brothel, an undertaker’s shop, and several others.
 Our kids had fun looking through each building, but the best part was playing jail with Dad.
 The game went like this: If you got tagged, you had to go to jail until someone came and tagged you out.
 We had a lot of fun dodging in and out of the buildings trying to escape from jail.
 [If you play, be a bit careful, the ground is rocky and not forgiving if you trip or crash.]